 BIO

 I am a visual journalist, strategic storytelling consultant and professor based in Los Angeles, with an MFA in Photography, a Ph.D. in Communication and two decades of experience as a media producer and editor for editorial, nonprofit and commercial organizations.
-As a first-generation American born in Miami (b.
-1983) and raised in Atlanta by my Jamaican mother, I care deeply about the visual rhetorics of immigration/borders, Blackness, diaspora, and the Global South.
+As a queer, first-generation Jamaican-American raised in the Southeast U.S., I care deeply about the visual rhetorics of immigration/borders, Blackness, LGBTQ+ communities, diaspora, and the Global South.

 Though I photograph a multitude of subjects for my clients and commissions, my personal photographic and scholarly work rethinks visual representations of gender, race, class, and sexuality in image-making.

-For more information on my work, assignment inquiries and other opportunities, or to just say hello, feel free to get in touch.
+For assignment inquiries and other opportunities (or just to say hello!), please get in touch.
 While I can work on any topic in any environment, I especially love to tell visual stories about people of color, LGBTQIA+ community, dance in its many forms, Black joy, and to make portraits of all kinds for your news outlet, organization, non-profit or NGO.

 For information on my consulting services to help your organization, film set or newsroom tell compelling visual stories for diverse audiences equitably and inclusively, click here.